Japan's politicians admit to ties with Unification Church after Abe's death

 Reverend Tomihiro Tanaka, who leads the church's Japan branch, said this month: "No money has moved from the LDP to this entity, or from this entity to the LDP."

-Yet political scientist Mikitaka Masuyama of the Tokyo-based National Graduate Institute for Policy Studies told The Straits Times that volunteer work, unlike political donations that must be reported by law, are not regulated.
+Yet political scientist Mikitaka Masuyama of the Tokyo-based National Graduate Institute for Policy Studies told The Straits Times that volunteer work, unlike political donations that must be reported by law, is not regulated.

 This appears to have given rise to a quid pro quo, he said, with well-known politicians giving the Unification Church some form of legitimacy through event appearances that, in turn, can be seen as endorsements of the church that may help to attract new followers.